patternfly/patternfly-elements-documentation/content/theme/rhe-theme-slots.md

 * Add further specificity, styling only iframes with the slot="video"
     * `[name="video"]::slotted(iframe)  { color: red; }`

-* Just for the record, the elmeent you are targeting within the slot must be within the parenthesis but you cannot add anything after that:
+* Just for the record, the element you are targeting within the slot must be within the parenthesis but you cannot add anything after that:

     * ` ::slotted() iframe[name="video"] {}`
     * ` ::slotted(h2) a {}`